 Decide whether to seek large-scale funding from state or national foundations or state or federal government to support the community effort and its work.
 Communities that have done so include The Dalles, OR, and Walla Walla, WA.
 You may want to start small with a local grant, but as your efforts grow, you may look to apply for state, federal or national foundation funding as well.
 This is also an opportunity to increase awareness and garner support.

 Avoid the Pitfalls.

-Some words of warning about funding pitfalls: Just as was noted above that no one organization owns or controls the ACEs initiative, it is important that if an agency represents the initiative and acts as the fiscal sponsor, it is not seen as the lead agency that sets the pace and focus of the community initiative.
+Some words of warning about funding pitfalls: Just as was noted above that no one organization owns or controls the PACEs initiative, it is important that if an agency represents the initiative and acts as the fiscal sponsor, it is not seen as the lead agency that sets the pace and focus of the community initiative.
 Just as backbone agencies in the Collective Impact model support the community initiative, any fiscal agency needs to represent the cross-sector initiative comprising community professionals and community members.
 Individuals who represent themselves or associations need to be included as equals.

 In addition, be careful about receiving too much funding too quickly.
 Funding often comes with deliverables, activities, expectations that may be different and at a different pace than the community initiative.
 We have found that many community initiatives that are starting out need just small amounts of funding to help sponsor events, print materials, fund a part time assistant to help support the activities of the initiative.
 This helps them grow to a level where they are in a position to use larger amounts of funding, instead of being stymied by it.
 Again, it is important that no one organization owns or controls the learning community; it is collaborative and includes both professionals and community members and any funding support supports the entire community.